GioTabidze-tbc/Frontx-Client-View/README.md

 Agent-mode UX design approach to the Frontx platform (POC).

-This project is a React + TypeScript + Vite single-page application that uses Carbon reusable React components and Carbon design tokens.
+This project uses OSS IBM Carbon Design System.
 It is designed to be developed with VS Code Copilot in agent mode, plus Carbon MCP tools and Carbon skills.

 ## POC Result